qky666/dokuwiki-plugin-file2dw/README.md

 `sudo apt-get wget default-jre libreoffice-writer`

-- If you wish, you can execute the script `installLatestPandoc.sh` (included with this plugin) to install the latest version of pandoc.
+- If you wish, you can execute the script `installLatestPandoc.sh` (included with this plugin in `docker` folder) to install the latest version of pandoc.
 Or you can install pandoc any other way (check that version installed is not very outdated, or conversion may fail).

 ### soffice conversion (.doc support)